-- Visitors must sign in and show their identification to a member of staff in the Main Office. - Visitors will receive a lanyard that must be worn on site at all times. - Visitors will remain under the supervision of a designated member of staff. - Adhere to our Safeguarding ethos and policy; our Safeguarding policy can be found on the safeguarding displays and on our website. - Adhere to our no mobile phone policy within school. - Use designated adult WC's. - Before leaving the site, sign out at the Main Office and return the lanyard. - Visitors must adhere to the school's policy on confidentiality, as detailed in the Code of Conduct, including open media eg websites, social networking sites and/or blogs.
+- Visitors must sign in and show their identification to staff in the Main Office. - Visitors will receive a lanyard that must be worn on site at all times. - Visitors with a red lanyard will remain under the supervision of designated member of staff. - Do not use your mobile phone anywhere on our school site. - Adhere to our Safeguarding ethos and policy; our Safeguarding policy can be found on the safeguarding displays and on our website. - Use designated adult WC's. - Before leaving the site, sign out at the Main Office and return your lanyard. - Visitors must adhere to the school's policy on confidentiality, as detailed in the Code of Conduct, including open media eg websites, social networking sites and/or blogs.